paladp/cs203-S2019-assessment/assessment.md

 * Configuring a development environment for Python
   * N = Unable to setup development environment
-  * I = Minimal development environment for Python.
+  * I = Minimal development environment for Python
-  * A = Basic development environment configured, including proper dependencies and development tools.
+  * A = Basic development environment configured, including proper dependencies and development tools
   * G = Additional development tools configured, in addition to minimum required dependencies and tools
   * E = Additional development tools configured and able to provide assistance